wpschaub/DevOps-mindset-essentials/README.md

 ## Posters

 Build some insightful and practical quick reference posters for DevOps.
+Find these and other quick reference posters [here](https://www.github.com/wpschaub/quick-reference-posters).

 | Presentation | MD TEXT | PDF | PNG |
 |--------------|---------|-----|-----|